shaharluftig/fastapi-graphene-example/README.md

 # fastapi-graphene-example

-A simple fastapi and graphene example, using python
+A simple fastapi and graphene example using python

 Routes:
 - /graphql: GraphQL endpoint